Existence and Uniqueness of Stationary Solutions in 5-Dimensional Minimal Supergravity

-We will refer to an asymptotically flat stationary vacuum spacetime as \emph{well-behaved} if the stationary Killing field has complete orbits, and the domain of outer communication is globally hyperbolic with an acausal spacelike connected hypersurface that is asymptotic to the canonical slice in the asymptotic end and such that the boundary is a compact cross section of the horizon.
+We will refer to an asymptotically flat stationary vacuum spacetime as \emph{well-behaved} if the stationary Killing field has complete orbits, and the domain of outer communications is globally hyperbolic with an acausal spacelike connected (Cauchy) hypersurface that is asymptotic to the canonical slice in the asymptotic end, and is such that the boundary (if nonempty) is a compact cross section of the horizon.
 These conditions are utilized in the dimensional reduction argument and are consistent with those of \cite{Chrusciel:2012jk}.
 Furthermore, we will only treat \textit{non-degenerate horizons}.
 The non-degeneracy condition refers to the requirement that the (Killing) horizon surface gravity is nonzero, which in the current setting is equivalent to the horizon rod having nonzero length \cite{Hollands:2012xy}.

 When constructing the spacetime from a given harmonic map the issue of conical singularities along the axis rods arises.
 Along each axis rod $\Gamma_l$ the angle deficit, consisting of the limiting ratio between $2\pi$ times the radius from $\Gamma_l$ to the orbit of the Killing field degenerating on this rod and the length of the orbit, may be different from 1.
 This conical singularity may be thought of as a `strut' along the axis holding the system in a stationary configuration.
 In order for a solution to be considered physically relevant, we require the absence of conical singularities along each axis rod.
 This entails balancing the various parameters which define the solution.